Metadata Privacy Beyond Tunneling for Instant Messaging: Background

-All major IM services, including WhatsApp, Facebook messenger, Telegram and Snapchat, use centralized servers to forward messages~\cite{bahramali_practical_2020}.
+WhatsApp has made a conscious effort to protect users' metadata.
+Specifically, WhatsApp uses the Noise Protocol Framework (NPF)~\cite{perrin_noise_2018} to encrypt metadata~\cite{whatsapp_whatsapp_2020}.
+NPF aims to prevent identity leakage by encrypting the public key of a sender.
+As such, in WhatsApp, NPF hides the public key of the sender from the server.
+Still, NPF is not resistant to traffic analysis, and does not hide other metadata such as IP addresses. \else All major IM services, including WhatsApp, Facebook messenger, Telegram and Snapchat, use centralized servers to forward messages~\cite{bahramali_practical_2020}.
 Many IM apps also come with end-to-end encryption, in addition to server-client encryption (through TLS).
 Telegram uses their own protocol, MTProto~\cite{telegram_mtproto_nodate}, iMessage uses \rsaencryption~\cite{apple_inc_how_2021}, and Snapchat uses an unnamed encryption scheme for some of its content~\cite{salim_finally_2019}.
 The most popular protocol is Signal~\cite{marlinspike_advanced_2013,marlinspike_x3dh_2016}, which also has the strongest security guarantees of the mentioned protocols, and is used by WhatsApp~\cite{whatsapp_whatsapp_2020}, Facebook Messenger~\cite{facebook_newsroom_messenger_2016}, Wire~\cite{wire_swiss_gmbh_wire_2021}, ChatSecure, Conversations, Pond, the Signal app, and Silent Circle~\cite{cohn2020formal}.
 The Signal protocol is formally secure~\cite{cohn2020formal}, and is based on Off-the-Record Messaging (OTR)~\cite{borisov_off--record_2004} and Silent Circle Instant Messaging Protocol (SCIMP)~\cite{moscaritolo_silent_2012}.
-Despite strong security through encryption, none of the centralized IM services support deniable messaging.
+Despite strong cryptographic guarantees, none of the centralized IM services support transport layer privacy for IM. \fi